BBC Television Shakespeare: Behind the scenes

-As Titus was broadcast several months after the rest of the seventh season, it was rumoured that the BBC were worried about the violence in the play and that disagreements had arisen about censorship.
-This was inaccurate, however, with the delay caused by a BBC strike in 1984.
-The episode had been booked into the studio in February and March 1984, but the strike meant it could not shoot.
-When the strike ended, the studio could not be used as it was being used by another production, and then when the studio became available, the RSC was using Trevor Peacock.
-Thus filming did not take place until February 1985, a year later than planned.
+Director Jane Howell was given a choice of all the remaining plays in the final season, and chose Titus because it "seemed impossible" and thus a challenge.
+Howell was interested in setting the play in a modern setting such as contemporary Northern Ireland, to explore the political resonances of the play.
+Unable to do this under the series' mandate, she settled on a more conventional approach.
+Trevor Peacock was cast first and, as he was of average height, the other actors were cast to complement his stature.
+Howell had the Roman populace all wear identical generic masks without mouths, so as to convey the idea that the Roman people were faceless and voiceless, as she felt the play depicted a society which "seemed like a society where everyone was faceless except for those in power."
+In the opening scene, as the former emperor's body is carried out, only Saturninus and Bassianus take their masks away from their faces, and they do so only to glare at one another.

-Director Jane Howell had toyed with the idea of setting the play in a contemporary Northern Ireland, but settled on a more conventional approach.
-All the body parts seen throughout were based upon real autopsy photographs, and were authenticated by the Royal College of Surgeons.
+All the body parts seen throughout were based upon real autopsy photographs and were authenticated by the Royal College of Surgeons.
 The costumes of the Goths were based on punk outfits, with Chiron and Demetrius specifically based on the band KISS.
 For the scene when Chiron and Demetrius are killed, a large carcass is seen hanging nearby; this was a genuine lamb carcass purchased from a kosher butcher and smeared with Vaseline to make it gleam under the studio lighting.
-In an unusual design choice, Howell had the Roman populace all wear identical generic masks without mouths, so as to convey the idea that the Roman people were faceless and voiceless, as she felt the play depicted a society which "seemed like a society where everyone was faceless except for those in power."
-In the opening scene, as the former emperor's body is carried out, only Saturninus and Bassianus take their masks away from their faces, no one else, and they do so only to glare at one another.

-In a significant departure from the text, Howell set Young Lucius as the centre of the production so as to prompt the question "What are we doing to the children?"
-At the end of the play, as Lucius delivers his final speech, the camera stays on Young Lucius rather than his father, who is in the far background and out of focus, as he stares in horror at the coffin of Aaron's child (which has been killed off-screen).
+Howell set Young Lucius as the centre of the production so as to prompt the question "What are we doing to the children?"
+At the end of the play, as Lucius delivers his final speech, the camera stays on Young Lucius rather than his father, who is in the far background and out of focus, as he stares in horror at the coffin of Aaron's child.
+(Although in most productions the baby survives, the text is ambiguous.)
 Thus the production became "in part about a boy's reaction to murder and mutilation.
 We see him losing his innocence and being drawn into this adventure of revenge; yet, at the end we perceive that he retains the capacity for compassion and sympathy."
+Howell chose to rearrange the first scene, opening with the entrance of Titus (1.1.64) and the sacrifice of Alarbus, and then introducing Bassanius and Saturninus.
+The benefit of this was to introduce the audience first to the title character before the potential confusion of the busy and long first scene.